menganha/pyblog/README.md

     No, I'm not.
 I rather not to.

-Finally, build the website using the command
+Finally, navigate to the base directory `Discourses` and build the website using the command

     yabi build

-All the contents of the website are built under the folder `public`.
+All the contents of the website are generated inside a folder named `public`.
 You can upload these files to any hosting service of your liking.
-If you wish to check how the site will look you can use the command
+If you wish to check how the site will look before you deploy it you can use the command

     yabi test

-which will create a local server with your website on `http://localhost:9090` by default.
+which will create a local server with your website that you can visit on the url `http://localhost:9090`

 ## Features